GlizzyChief/SillyTavern-1.8.4-fix/README.md

 To get the path, right click on your chrome shortcut.
 Then, press "Open file location".
 Then, in the opened folder, find "chrome.exe", and, while holding shift, right click on it.
 In the opened menu, press "Copy path".
 MAKE SURE TO ADD EXTRA \ to all \ IN THE PATH!
 !!
 If you've installed Chrome properly, i.e. using the official installer, then just run start.bat.

+## OSX
+It should work by default on OSX, but please reach out if you're having issues with that!

 ## Other OSes
 For getting it to work any other operating system, please contact me!